How to optimize your Amazon listing to beat the competition

 5. Split test your Amazon listing.

-A well-optimized Amazon listing separates the winners from the losers.
-Invest resources into optimizing your listings to beat your competitors on page 1 and increase your sales.
+Invest resources into optimizing your listings to beat your competitors on Amazon SERPs and increase your sales.

 Eugene Cheng is part of ZonGuru’s business development team, an Amazon business consultant, and a blockchain enthusiast.
 ZonGuru is an all-in-one private label seller toolkit to provide sellers with powerful data insights and automation to grow and scale their business.